graphprotocol/contracts/DEPLOYMENT.md

 ### Tagging

-Tag creation is a **scripted operator step**, not a GitHub Action.
-Deployments are infrequent enough that full automation offers little benefit, and the tagging script can capture context a CI workflow cannot: which deploy script was actually invoked, with what flags, by whom, and which contracts changed in which address books — baked into an annotated tag body, optionally signed.
+Tag creation is a **scripted operator step**, run after the deploy.
+The script captures context a CI workflow couldn't — which deploy script ran, with what flags, by whom, which contracts changed — baked into an annotated tag body, optionally signed.
+Deployments are infrequent enough that full automation wouldn't pay off anyway.

 Implementation: [`packages/deployment/scripts/tag-deployment.sh`](packages/deployment/scripts/tag-deployment.sh).
 It takes `--deployer`, `--network`, `--name` (recommended), and `--base`; diffs each address book (`packages/horizon/addresses.json`, `packages/subgraph-service/addresses.json`, `packages/issuance/addresses.json`) against the base ref to enumerate new / updated / removed contracts; and creates the annotated tag in the `deploy/<env>/YYYY-MM-DD/<name>` format defined above (or the bare-date fallback when no name is given).
 Network names map `arbitrumOne` → `mainnet` and `arbitrumSepolia` → `testnet`.